 Being a father is an amazing, life-changing experience.
 But for fathers who are unmarried or who are getting a divorce, navigating the legal system can be complicated.
 While fathers are critically important in children’s lives, fathers don’t always know what their rights are or what they should do if they want to have custody of or visitation with their child.
 At the Jones Law Firm, PC, our fathers’ rights lawyers can help.
 Call us today to get started.

 The Fathers’ Rights Movement is growing all across the country.
 Today, courts are focusing more on the wellbeing and best interests of the child, and strive to arrange shared custody in a way that encourages both parents to maintain strong relationships with the child.

-The attorneys at Jones Law Firm, PC are committed to protecting your paternal rights.
+The attorneys at Jones Law Firm, PC in Denver are committed to protecting your paternal rights.
 As a father, you should never have to feel like a visitor in your child’s life.